We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Home tests, which connect consumers to certified labs, are available through these companies:

-LetsGetChecked offers at-home tests for coronavirus, wellness, and other health concerns, including sexual health.
+LetsGetChecked offers at-home tests for COVID-19, wellness, and other health concerns, including sexual health.

-Users receive their tests, collect their samples, and mail them in.
-They can check their results in a secure online location in 2–5 days.
-A doctor will review the results, and a nursing team member will then contact the user to discuss the next steps.
+Users receive their tests, register them, collect their samples, and mail them in.
+They can check their results in a secure online location within 2–5 days.
+A doctor will review the results, and a nursing team member will then contact the person to discuss the next steps.

 This online health diagnostics company offers 30 test panels, covering everything from allergies to thyroid function.

 The trichomoniasis test uses a urine sample.
 The kit contains a urine cup, sample tube, pipette, biohazard bag, and prepaid shipping labels.

 People register their kits, collect their samples at home, send them off, and receive doctor-reviewed results securely online within days.
 If the results are positive, a board certified doctor will contact the user to discuss the test and the next steps.

 The specific test that the company uses is the NAAT, which Everlywell says is an effective trichomoniasis test for both males and females.